ssb22/adjuster/README.md

 `--manualrules=`
  : Filename of an optional text file (or compressed .gz, .bz2 or .xz file or URL) to read extra, manually-written rules.
 Each line of this should be a marked-up phrase (in the input format) which is to be unconditionally added as a rule.
 Use this sparingly, because these rules are not taken into account when generating the others and they will be applied regardless of context (although a manual rule might fail to activate if the annotator is part-way through processing a different rule); try checking messages from `--diagnose-manual`.

-`--rulesFile=`
- : Filename of an optional auxiliary binary file to hold the accumulated rules.
-Adding .gz, .bz2 or .xz for compression is acceptable.
-If this is set then the rules will be written to it (in binary format) as well as to the output.
-Additionally, if the file already exists then rules will be read from it and incrementally updated.
-This might be useful if you have made some small additions to the examples and would like these to be incorporated without a complete re-run.
-It might not work as well as a re-run but it should be faster.
-If using a rulesFile then you must keep the same input (you may make small additions etc, but it won't work properly if you delete many examples or change the format between runs) and you must keep the same ybytes-related options if any.

-`-n`, `--no-input`
- : Don't process new input, just use the rules that were previously stored in rulesFile.
-This can be used to increase speed if the only changes made are to the output options.
-You should still specify the input formatting options (which should not change), and any glossfile or manualrules options (which may change).
-For the glossmiss and summary options to work correctly, unchanged input should be provided.

-`--no-no-input`
- : Cancels any earlier `--no-input` option in Makefile variables etc

 `--c-filename=`
  : Where to write the C, C#, Python, Javascript, Go or Dart program.
 Defaults to standard output, or annotator.c in the system temporary directory if standard output seems to be the terminal (the program might be large, especially if Yarowsky-like indicators are not used, so it's best not to use a server home directory where you might have limited quota).